 Have more newborn sleep questions?
 Download Our Free E-Book!

 FREE: 15 Baby Sleep Facts New Parents Need to Know

 This is the perfect guide for new and expectant parents!
 It highlights the basics that every new parent needs to know about baby sleep, and it explains them in a straightforward, easy-to-understand way.
 Even better, the e-Book leaves plenty of room for parents to follow their instincts, and to create their own philosophy of parenting and sleep – no one-size-fits-all approaches here!
 This e-Book also comes with a blank sample sleep plan; this sample plan will give you a great overview of exactly what our signature Personalized Sleep Plans® contain.

 Newborn Baby Sleep Help That Works

 Need help encouraging your newborn to sleep better, and to sleep longer stretches at night and during the day?
 We have a great resource designed to do just that.
 Check out Essential Keys to Your Newborn’s Sleep, the latest e-Book from The Baby Sleep Site®.
-Available in PDF format as well as a variety of e-reader formats, Essential Keys to Your Newborn’s Sleep is the tired parents’ #1 newborn resource.
+Available in PDF format, Essential Keys to Your Newborn’s Sleep is the tired parents’ #1 newborn resource.
 Developed by Nicole and Miriam (a lactation consultant, nurse, and former Baby Sleep Site® sleep consultant), Essential Keys lays out everything you need to know about helping your baby to sleep better right from the start.
 It also includes information on feeding (both breast and bottle), baby communication, bonding with baby, daily routines, sample sleep schedules, and more.
 Download your copy today!